jabraham8/payment-processor/README.md

 * Add Mapstruct for mappings
 * Add circuit breaker with resilience4j to external calls
-* Add SpotBugs and Sonar analysis on mvn compile tasks
+* Add SpotBugs and Sonar analysis maven plugins on mvn compile tasks (as for the shift-left movement)
-* Configure database pool properly
+* Configure database pool, rest call pools and timeouts properly
 * Improve data quality (enum check, negative integer values, non-nullable ...)
-* Move hots and path fields of restclients to properties file
+* Move host and path fields of restClients to properties file